westlab/Plugfest-2020/README.md

 	lcd_lotate=2
 ```

-You will install software keyboard by using the following command after this installation.
+You will install a software keyboard by using the following command after this installation.

 ```
 	# apt-get install matchbox-keyboard